 Lake Springfield Boathouse is a beautiful and secluded indoor setting for weddings, birthday parties, special events and corporate retreats.
 Including seating for 80, a full kitchen, a sprawling deck and a gorgeous view of Lake Springfield.
 Call for rental rates.
 Boathouse also includes boat rentals, gift shop, restrooms and park offices.

 Things To Do

-Canoes, Kayaks and Paddleboards are available to rent at the Lake Springfield Boathouse April 1 - October 31.
-Rented boats must be returned each day one hour prior to boathouse closing.
-The facility offers 17-foot canoes, single and tandem kayaks and paddleboards.
-Fees are $10/hour or $30/four hours and include life jackets and paddles.
+Canoes and Kayaks are available to rent at the Lake Springfield Boathouse April 15 - October 15.
+Rented boats must be returned each day one hour prior to boathouse closing, no rentals after 4 p.m.
+The facility offers 17-foot canoes and single and tandem kayaks.
+Fees are $12/hour or $36/four hours for single kayaks and $15/hour or $45/four hours for tandem kayaks and canoes and include life jackets and paddles.

 Paddlers will use the James River Water Trail as the trail route, which runs approximately 4.5-miles one way, along Lake Springfield and the James River passing Springfield Conservation Nature Center, Galloway Creek and Creighton Access.
 Renters must be 18 years of age, with minors accompanied by an adult.

 Fish Lake Springfield for largemouth bass, channel catfish, crappie, bluegill and carp, during park hours.

 Hilltop Pavilion (Picnic Shelter & Playground)

 The pavilion is located centrally in the park, with a beautiful view of the lake.
 The shelter may not be reserved.